babyfish-ct/graphql-state/README.md

 When using the traditional GraphQL client, the biggest pain developers face is the need to decide whether to update the local cache or requery the data after the change operation.
 If you choose to modify the local cache, you will face a heavy workload; if you choose to re-query, not only you need to accept the performance defects, but also it is not easy to determine which queries need to be re-executed.

 The cache database built into this framework is highly intelligent.
-You only need to simply update it with the information returned by the server, and it will analyze the impact of the new data on the existing cache, and try to modify only the local cache; if this effort is not feasible, the current operation will be automatically upgraded to Re-query behavior and automatically find all queries that need to be re-executed.
+You only need to simply update it with the information returned by the server, and it will analyze the impact of the new data on the existing cache, and try to modify only the local cache; if this effort is not feasible, the current operation will be automatically upgraded to re-query behavior and automatically find all queries that need to be refetched.

 ![image](./smart-mutation.png "Smart Mutation")